Skip to main content

 Christopher Castellani

-Christopher Castellani is the author of three novels (the trilogy A KISS FROM MADDALENA, THE SAINT OF LOST THINGS and ALL THIS TALK OF LOVE) and THE ART OF PERSPECTIVE, a book of essays on the craft of fiction.
-He is the son of Italian immigrants, a Guggenheim fellow, and the artistic director of GrubStreet, one of the country’s leading creative writing centers.
-He lives in Boston.
+Christopher Castellani is the author, most recently, of the novels LEADING MEN and LAST SEEN.
+He has written three previous novels --- the trilogy A KISS FROM MADDALENA, THE SAINT OF LOST THINGS and ALL THIS TALK OF LOVE --- and THE ART OF PERSPECTIVE, a book of essays on the craft of fiction.
+The winner of a 2024 Literature Fellowship from the National Endowment for the Arts, a Guggenheim, and a Mass Cultural Council Fellowship, he is the current writer in residence at Brandeis University.
+He lives in Boston and Provincetown.

 Christopher Castellani